Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 The cluster now runs using the configurations stored on the snapshot of the ETCD server.

 This concludes the Cluster Maintenance section of the CKA certification exam.
-To test your knowledge, it is strongly recommended that you access research questions of all core concepts covered in the coursework and a test to prepare you for the exam.
 You can also send your feedback to the course developers, whether you have feedback or would like something changed within the course.

 Here is a quick quiz with a few questions and tasks to help you assess your knowledge.
 Leave your answers in the comments below and tag us back.